jona159/e2e_TestRepo/README.md

 # OpenEO Backend-Validator

-The [OpenEO Backend-Validator](https://github.com/Open-EO/openeo-backend-validator) can be used to assess the __Open-EO conformity__ of our Backend by referring to a prepared [config.json](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/config.json)
+The [OpenEO Backend-Validator](https://github.com/Open-EO/openeo-backend-validator) can be used to assess the __Open-EO conformity__ of our Backend by referring to a dynamically by the action created config.json.